-Technical and legal systems often use the fixed threshold (e.g.; mountain farming support is available for farms above 1000 m above sea level).
-Human sensors seem to identify changes independently of absolute value {Burrough, 1996 #254}.
+Technical and legal systems often use the fixed threshold (e.g.; mountain farming support is available for farms above 1000 m).
+Human sensors seem to prefer to identify changes relative to the environment and independently of absolute value (Burrough 1996).

 5.9.
-Commitment R 9: Object Boundary Location is Uncertain The measurement error (E 1) influence the position of the object boundary.
+Commitment R 9: Object Boundary Location is Uncertain

+The measurement error (E 1) influence the position of the object boundary.
+This influences both threshold or maximal gradient used for object formation.
 Spatial (or temporal) autocorrelation is necessary to assess the effect.